An illustration with burgundy background with faded TCDSB logos, consisting of a group of people with question marks .

 Find Your School Principal

-HREA - the HREA is committed to promoting and protecting the human rights of students, families, staff and the broader school community.
+HREA - The HREA is committed to promoting and protecting the human rights of students, families, staff and the broader school community.
 Visit our HREA page for information on how to file a human rights complaint.

-Ontario Ombudsman - the Ontario Ombudsman promotes fairness, accountability and transparency in the public sector by investigating public complaints and systemic issues within the jurisdiction.
+Ontario Ombudsman - The Ontario Ombudsman promotes fairness, accountability and transparency in the public sector by investigating public complaints and systemic issues within the jurisdiction.
 Visit Ontario Ombudsman to learn more.